-Professor Gordon serves on the editorial boards for Modern Intellectual History, The Journal of the History of Ideas, and New German Critique.
-He is a frequent contributor of criticism and commentary to periodicals such as The New York Review of Books, The New York Times Book Review, and The Nation; and he was a regular contributor of book reviews to The New Republic, in addition to other public journals and websites.
+Professor Gordon serves on the editorial boards for Constellations, Modern Intellectual History, The Journal of the History of Ideas, Jewish Social Studies, and New German Critique.
+He is a frequent contributor of criticism and commentary to periodicals such as The New York Times Book Review, The New Republic, The Boston Review of Books, The Nation, and The New York Review of Books.
 He is co-editor of 'Intellectual History of the Modern Age,' a series published by Penn Press; he is also co-editor, with Axel Honneth and Espen Hammer, of The Routledge Companion to the Frankfurt School (2018), and co-editor, with Warren Breckman, of The Cambridge History of Modern European Thought (2019).
-His more recent book, entitled Adorno and Existence, was recently published by Harvard University Press in 2016; and, most recently, he published Migrants in the Profane: Critical Theory and the Question of Secularization (2020).
+His more recent book, entitled Adorno and Existence, was published by Harvard University Press in 2016; and, most recently, he published Migrants in the Profane: Critical Theory and the Question of Secularization (2020).
 He is currently writing a new book on secularization and social thought in the twentieth century.